chaudhrryhobo/dind/README.md

 ---

-12\) You can upload your VHDX file to GitHub Releases
+12\) You can upload your VHDX file to GitHub Releases.

 `7z a -mmt$(nproc --all) -mx9 -v1g data.7z data.vhdx`
 - `-mmt$(nproc --all)` forces 7-Zip to use all cores.